jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 - `"results"`: folder with the main results used in the paper
   - `"figures"`: folder with all figures.
 The figures of the main paper are listed in `"figures.tex"`.
 The figures of the appendix are listed in `"figures_appendix.tex"`;
   - `"tables"`: folder with all tables.
 The tables of the main paper are listed in `"tables.tex"`.
 The tables of the appendix are listed in `"tables_appendix.tex"`;
-  - `"stats"`: folder with the log output from the R script that calculates all the statistics cited in the text `"supportingStats.txt"`.
+  - `"stats"`: folder with the log output from the R script that calculates all the statistics cited in the text `"stats_inText.txt"`.

 - `"name_proj.Rproj"`: R project to automatically adjust file path references.
 Always open RStudio from this file when running any R script.